ElvenTools/elven-tools-website/src/docs/sft-sc-endpoints.md

 - `setLocalRoles` - Set three roles for now, create, mint and burn.
 Required for management of SFTs.
 - `createToken` - create SFT tokens with the defined amount, assets, and attributes.

+### Other endpoints (only owner)

+- `claimScFunds` - You can claim the funds which are there on the payable Smart Contract.
+For example, royalties paid by marketplaces.
+These are only funds that come from outside.
+The funds from selling are directly sent to the contract owner after each sell.

 ### Endpoints for all

 - `buy` - buy SFT tokens